trooba/trooba-router/README.md

 })
 .use('security')
 .use('validation')
-// will execute route handler attached to pipe.context.route.$handler .use('trooba-router/execute');
+// will execute route handler attached to pipe.context.$route.handler .use('trooba-router/execute');
 ```